 Where was Otto?

 I went back and forth about what to do with Otto leading up to the birth.
 My ideal situation was for Leo to come at night and have Otto sleep through the labor.
 Before I went into labor, I considered waking Otto up for part of it, probably right after Leo arrived, but there was just too much going on.
-I wanted quiet, peaceful time alone with Leo, and Otto needed his sleep.
+Otto needed his sleep, and I wanted quiet, peaceful time alone with Leo.

 When he woke up, my husband went to get him and carried him into the bedroom that Leo and I were in.
 Otto was slowly waking up, sucking his two fingers when he saw Leo in my arms.
 “Baby?” he said with a question mark.
 He immediately wanted to pet, hug, and kiss Leo.
 He’s been that way for the past week and a half.